Report of the Supervisory Board

 Audit of the Annual Financial Statements of Salzgitter AG and the Consolidated Financial Statements

-In its meeting on March 20, 2025, the Supervisory Board conducted a detailed examination of the financial statements of Salzgitter AG and of the Group, both drawn up as of December 31, 2024, as well as of the combined management report on the company and on the Group for the financial year 2024.
+In its meeting on March 19, 2026, the Supervisory Board conducted a detailed examination of the financial statements of Salzgitter AG and of the Group, both drawn up as of December 31, 2025, as well as of the combined management report on the company and on the Group for the financial year 2025.
 Prior to this meeting, the independent auditor EY GmbH & Co.
-KG Wirtschaftsprüfungsgesellschaft, Hanover, selected by the Annual General Meeting of Shareholders, reviewed both sets of financial statements and the management report on the Group and issued an unqualified “Auditor’s opinion”.
+KG Wirtschaftsprüfungsgesellschaft, Hanover, selected by the Annual General Meeting of Shareholders, reviewed both sets of financial statements and the management report on the Group and issued an unqualified “Auditor’s Opinion”.
 The auditor thereby confirmed that the accounting, valuation and consolidation carried out in the consolidated financial statements complied with the International Financial Reporting Standards (IFRS) as applicable within the EU.
 Moreover, it was confirmed that the management report on the Group provides an accurate picture of the Group’s position.
 As part of its assessment of the early risk detection system, the auditor also ascertained that the Executive Board had taken the steps required by the German Stock Corporation Act (AktG) for the early recognition of risks that could endanger the company as a going concern.

 The annual financial statements of Salzgitter AG, the consolidated financial statements of the Group, the combined management report on the company and the Group, the Executive Board’s proposals for the appropriation of retained earnings, as well as the auditor’s reports were available to the Supervisory Board for examination.
 The representatives of the independent auditor took part in the discussions of the annual financial statements and the consolidated financial statements and elaborated on the most important findings of their audit.